 For past few weeks, I have been trying to teach body parts to my toddler.
 I started out by pointing to my ‘nose’ followed by saying ‘nose’.
 I did this consequently for few days before moving to other body parts and then gradually moving on to the game of finding body parts.

 I would call out ‘Where is baby’s nose?’
 Then asking my toddler to point to his nose.
 Surprisingly he would point to the right body parts most of the times.
-He usually has a problem with follow up questions and would get answers wrong if multiple or more questions followed the first question.
+He usually has a problem with follow-up questions and would get answers wrong if multiple or more questions followed the first question.

-This game of finding body parts made me realise that progressively harder tasks are still a challenge for most algorithms.
+This game of finding body parts made me realize that progressively harder tasks are still a challenge for most algorithms.
 Recently Facebook decided to discontinue its virtual assistant M. Facebook found that when M would complete tasks, users asked for progressively harder tasks.

-The team working on M soon realised that a fully automated assistant would have to do things far beyond the capabilities of existing machine learning technology.
+The team working on M soon realized that a fully automated assistant would have to do things far beyond the capabilities of existing machine learning technology.
 Human intelligence is better at understanding the nuances of natural language which means my toddler will have answers to all questions eventually.

 As marketers we live in a world where proprietary algorithms decide which ads your consumers get to see, which leads have a higher chance of conversion, and how should your budget be allocated.

 AI and Machine Learning are getting marketers closer to one of advertising’s most-sought goals: Relevance at Scale.
-This scale means as marketers we can customize campaigns in real time serving customers intent.
+This scale means as marketers we can customize campaigns in real-time serving customer’s intent.

 Google deployed machine learning extensively to reach and engage target audience for the launch of Pixel Phone.
 The team at Google used a new feature on Doubleclick tool called Custom Algorithm.
 Custom Algorithm makes it easier to customize the DoubleClick Bid Manager algorithm which allowed the team at Google to improve their strategy based on proprietary data and models.